Riffecs/Riffecs/README.md

 - 🔭 I’m currently working on RION.
 A package manager for the X-FAB
-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning Neural Networks and Graphs
-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related technologies
 - ⚡ Fun fact: I use tabs over spaces